cyberlong/CtrlProject2406/README.md

-# Description of the branch
+# Description of the Project

-Now with two boards, One is dedicated to bring the server to life and not die in the process while the other is in charge of controlling the machine and nothing else. so that's that
+Two ESP32 Boards are used to control and communicate the machine, one dedicated to connecting to WiFi and the other to control the machine.